 - Parking in faculty/staff parking areas is open to student vehicles with permits between 5 p.m. and 7 a.m. during weekdays and between 5 p.m.
 Friday to 7 a.m.
 Monday over weekends.
 The City of Lewiston has imposed overnight parking restrictions on most streets surrounding the campus.
 Shared use of the Faculty/Staff designated spaces provide available overnight parking accommodation for permitted student vehicles which need to be moved off the public street.
 Vehicles which are sharing the use of these Faculty/Staff spaces under this provision (not parked in student specifically designated spaces) will be required to either move back out to park on the street, or be moved to an available student parking space, and allow for the other designated use of those spaces.
 Student vehicles parking overnight and weekends in Faculty/Staff spaces must be moved by 7 a.m. on weekdays whenever the campus is open doing business, whether or not there are classes scheduled (i.e. Martin Luther King commemorative holiday, and the transition periods at the start and ending of semesters).

 - Parking is prohibited on North Bardwell Street between the hours of Midnight and 6:00 a.m.
 This includes weekends.
 Olin Lot is 24hr Visitor Parking including evenings and weekends.
-No student vehicles may park in Olin Lot. *Note* The prohibition for student vehicles in Olin Lot (only) has been temporarily suspended during Fall 2020 semester as we are dealing with changing circumstances brought about by the pandemic.
+No student vehicles may park in Olin Lot. *Note* The prohibition for student vehicles in Olin Lot (only) has been temporarily modified as we are dealing with changing circumstances brought about by the pandemic.
 The expectation is that we are not catering the same to visitors this semester.
-Any vehicle which has a valid Bates permit may park in the Olin Lot during the Fall 2020 semester.
+Olin is being treated the same as other faculty/staff spaces as described in the preceding paragraph.

 EV Charging Stations